-11. A bill is payable at a determinable future time Bill payable at a future time. within the meaning of this Act which is expressed to be payable-
+11. A bill is payable at a determinable future time within the meaning of this Act which is expressed to be payable-

-(a) at a fixed period after date or sight;

-(b) on or at a fixed period after the occurrence of a specified event which is certain to happen, though the time of happening may be uncertain.
+- (a) at a fixed period after date or sight; - (b) on or at a fixed period after the occurrence of a specified event which is certain to happen, though the time of happening may be uncertain.

-An instrument expressed to be payable on a contingency is not a bill, and the happening of the event does not cure the defect
+An instrument expressed to be payable on a contingency is not a bill, and the happening of the event does not cure the defect.